mitselisss/articles-database/README.md

 [127.0.0.1:8000/admin/](127.0.0.1:8000/admin/)

-but a superuser must be made via the command:
+But a superuser must be made via the command:

 ```sudo docker compose run --rm sh -c "python manage.py createsuperuser"```

 and follow the instructions.

 The 127.0.0.1:8000/api/docs/ page is the swagger where a user can interact with the app.